Skip to main content

 The Bottom Line

-The CRO role isn't disappearing—it's evolving.
+The CRO role is evolving.
 In many companies, the CMO is the natural owner of revenue because they already control the levers that drive growth.

-The question isn't whether marketing should own revenue.
-It's whether your CMO is ready to lead it.
+Marketing should own revenue.
+The real question: is your CMO ready to lead it?